One Step to Efficient Synthetic Data

+The restriction of Theorem \ref{thm:onestep} to continuous distributions, due to (R4), cannot be weakened with our current proof technique (which relies on a derivative with respect to $x$).
+However, we offer numerical evidence through simulations that the result of Theorem \ref{thm:onestep} seems to hold for discrete distributions as well.
+This suggests that it may be possible to weaken the assumptions of Theorem \ref{thm:onestep}.

-When implementing the procedure of Theorem \ref{thm:onestep}, it may be convenient to use numerical seeds.
+\begin{rem}[Seeds] When implementing the procedure of Theorem \ref{thm:onestep}, it may be convenient to use numerical seeds.
 For example in R, the command \texttt{set.seed} can be used to emulate the result of drawing $Z_i$ and $Y_i$ with the same seed $\omega_i$.
-In Algorithm \ref{alg:onestep}, we describe the one-step procedure in pseudo-code. \end{rem}
+In Algorithm \ref{alg:onestep}, we describe the one-step procedure in pseudo-code.
+One must be careful with this implementation to ensure that \texttt{rsample} varies smoothly in $\theta$. \end{rem}

 \begin{rem}[DP fully synthetic data] The one-step procedure results in a sample $\ul Y$, which is conditionally independent of $\ul X$, given $\thx$.
 This is called \emph{partially synthetic data} because all aspects of $\ul X$ are protected except for $\thx$.
 Partially synthetic data can be appropriate in some settings, but in others we may require $\ul Y$ to satisfy a stronger privacy guarantee such as differential privacy.
-We can easily use the one-step procedure to obtain a DP fully synthetic sample by using a DP efficient estimator as $\thx$. \citet{smith2011privacy} showed that under conditions similar to (R1)-(R3), there always exists such DP efficient estimators.
-By the post-processing property of DP the sample $\ul Y$ then has the same DP guarantee that $\thx$ has \citep[Proposition 2.1]{dwork2014algorithmic}.
+We can easily use the one-step procedure to obtain a DP fully synthetic sample by using a DP efficient estimator as $\thx$. \citet{smith2011privacy} showed that under conditions similar to (R1)-(R3), there always exists DP efficient estimators by using the subsample and aggregate technique.
+By the post-processing property of DP, the sample $\ul Y$ then has the same DP guarantee that $\thx$ has \citep[Proposition 2.1]{dwork2014algorithmic}.
 Theorem \ref{thm:onestep} is still valid when using a DP estimator for $\thx$ as only the efficiency of $\thx$ is used in the proof.
 In fact, the estimator $\hat\theta$ applied to the intermediate sample $\ul Z$ need not be the same one as used for $\thx$.
 For improved finite sample performance, it may be beneficial to use a non-private estimator for $\thz$ even when $\thx$ satisfies DP.
 See Section \ref{s:beta} where we investigate the performance generating of DP synthetic data using Algorithm \ref{alg:onestep}. \end{rem}